Rafaelatff/target-STM32F401-drivers-RTC/README.md

 ![image](https://user-images.githubusercontent.com/58916022/210245688-8ec5bdfc-9c4a-45ff-9cbe-aee54c23c92b.png)

-*Note: The difference between the programmed time and the readed time is because I leave the computer to do a different task, and later (29 minutes later) I returned to my desk and continued to debbuging*
+*Note: The difference between the programmed time and the read time is because I leave the computer to do a different task, and later (29 minutes later) I returned to my desk and continued with the debbuging*

 ## code in loop